 Once you’ve thought about these aspects of your life and decided what you want for your present and your future, it’s time to develop a financial plan to help you reach financial wellbeing.

-After you’ve determined what financial wellbeing means to you, it’s time to get to work on achieving it.
-Here are some of the key ways to reach or, if you’re already there, maintain financial wellbeing:
+Here are some of the key ways to reach or, if you’re already there, maintain your financial wellbeing:

 1. Stick to a budget